Verumex/vmx_engineering/content/design_patterns/4-query_objects.md

 ---
 title: "Query Objects"
-metaTitle: "How we use Query Objects"
+metaTitle: "VmX Engineering | Query Objects"
 ---

 We use query objects extensively at VmX.
 Like decorators, query objects have